super-seguros/ex_audit/README.md

   import Ecto.Changeset

   schema "versions" do
-    # The patch in Erlang External Term Format
+    # By default the patch is in Erlang External Term Format
+    # If the Map Adapter is used, this field must be configured as a `:map` type
     field :patch, ExAudit.Type.Patch

     # supports UUID and other types as well